 For example, if your Pom is playing with your child and then gets hit, it’s unlikely that your Pomeranian won’t immediately become aggressive (especially if they have known each other for a while).
 However, if the child keeps hitting your Pom repeatedly, it’s impossible to know what your Pom may do, whether he will bark, bite, growl, scratch, or some combination.

-Final Thoughts About are Pomeranians Good With Children?
+Final Thoughts About Are Pomeranians Good With Children?

 While Pomeranians are terrific as pets, don’t get a puppy under six months as a pet if you have children under the age of ten years.
 A Pomeranian with older kids is a perfect mix.